 Paulo Moura & Wagner Tiso "Brasil Musical - Live" (Tom Brasil, 1996)

-Paulo Moura & Os Batutas "Pixinguinha" (Blue Jackel, 1998)
+Paulo Moura & Os Batutas "Pixinguinha" (Blue Jackel Records, 1998)

 (Produced by Denilson Campos)

 A beautiful, award-winning live tribute to the great choro/samba master.
 Multi-instrumentalist Moura, who is known for his work in jazz as well as traditional styles, skillfully recreates sixteen classic compositions of the pre-pre-bossa nova years.
 With the advantage of modern fidelity, these recordings bring out the full complexity of the compositions.
-The melodic interplay between Moura on clarinet or alto sax, the bandolim of Joel Nascimento, and the ukelele and guitar work of the rest of the band is a technical -- and soulful -- tour de force.
+The melodic interplay between Moura on clarinet or alto sax, the bandolim of Joel Nascimento, and the ukulele and guitar work of the rest of the band is a technical -- and soulful -- tour de force.
 Admittedly, there is not much stylistic variation here, and your attention may wander after a dozen tracks or so, but chances are you'll be whistling the tunes later that day.
 Highly recommended!

 Paulo Moura "Visita Gershwin & Jobim" (Pau Brasil, 2000)